-This is the Like button, and it’s a way for people to show their appreciation for posts they come across.
+The Like button is a way for people to show their appreciation for your posts.
 It’s also a way for authors to show the world how popular their content has become.

-It’s worth noting that you readers will need to log in to their WordPress.com account to be able to Like one of your posts.
+Since Likes is a feature we brought to Jetpack from WordPress.com, your readers will need to be logged in to their WordPress.com account to be able to Like one of your posts.

 By default, the likes feature is disabled for Jetpack.
-Once enabled, the Like button will be displayed under each post and display the gallery of Gravatars for users that have liked your posts.
+Once enabled, the Like button will be displayed under each post.
+It will display a gallery of Gravatars of each user that has liked your posts.

 You can enable the module from the Jetpack activation screen and then configure where it should show using the “configure” button.
 The likes area uses the same settings as the “sharing” module to show the buttons.